WE ARE NOMURA

 The idea you create becomes a product.
 A designer's belief in valuing "customer experience" that changes people's minds.

-The first thing to think about is "experience."
-Create an experience and transform it into concept design
+The first thing we think about is the "experience."
+We create experiences and elevate them into concept design

-Inoue belongs to the 4th concept design Department of the Creative Headquarters' First concept design Center.
-I joined the company in 2007, and since 2017 I have been mainly responsible for hotels and regional revitalization projects.
+Inoue is a member of concept design Design Department 4 of the First concept design Center of the Creative Headquarters.
+He joined the company in 2007 and since 2017 has been mainly in charge of hotel and regional revitalization projects.

 Inoue: “I often work with hotel operators who place emphasis on storytelling and customer experience.For example, Hoshino Resorts started work with KAI Kaga, and OMO7 Asahikawa, the first OMO brand store, is also in the works.
 I was in charge.